Phenology at the Ney Nature Center

-- Summer Solstice on Friday, June 21 – longest daylight hours & shortest nighttime.
+- Summer Solstice, June 21 – longest daylight hours & shortest nighttime.

-- ANIMALS– juvenile Eastern chipmunks, 13-lined ground squirrels, striped skunks, & gray squirrels exploring their world; white-tailed deer having fawns; young American toads & Northern leopard frogs leaving the water.
+- OTHER ANIMALS: Juvenile Eastern chipmunks, 13-lined ground squirrels, striped skunks, & gray squirrels exploring their world; white-tailed deer having fawns; young American toads & Northern leopard frogs leaving the water.
 Butterfly activity – tiger swallowtails, monarchs (2012 saw caterpillars on the 1st of the month), red admirals, & mourning cloaks flying around.
 Flying insects – black flies, stable flies, horse flies, deer flies, mosquitoes, honeybees, & Luna moths are out.

 - BLOOMING PLANTS: Purple loosestrife, thimbleweed, cow parsnip, white sweet clover, common mullein, butter-&-eggs, sunflowers, hostas, wild bergamot, hollyhocks, garden daylilies, purple coneflowers, Joe-pye weed, boneset, blue vervain, arrowhead, grey-headed coneflower, spotted & pale touch-me-not, wild rice, common tansy, wild cucumber, early goldenrods, jewelweed, & big bluestem grass.

 - FRUITS: Ripe & turning red – wild gooseberry, red mulberry, black-cap raspberry, choke cherry, Tartarian honeysuckle berry & staghorn sumac fruit.
 Pumpkin – starting to turn orange.

 - HARVESTING: New potatoes, raspberries cherries, tomatoes, sweet corn, apricots, early apples & various melons.